-A pullback is typically defined as a 5% dip in a market index from a recent high.
+A pullback is typically defined as a 5% to 10% dip in a market index (such as the Dow Jones Industrial Average and the S&P 500) from a recent high.
 It might take one month for the decline to unfold and two months for the market to return to its earlier level.

-When an index closes 10% below its 52-week high, it is considered to be a market correction.
-The 10% slide in the Dow in August 2015 - a result of China's economic slowdown, currency devaluation, and stock market dive - met the criteria for a correction.1
+When an index closes 10% to 20% below its 52-week high, it is considered to be a market correction.
+The 10% slide in the Dow in August 2015 - a result of China's economic slowdown, currency devaluation, and stock market dive - met the criteria for a correction.

-A bear market is defined as a period in which the prices of securities are generally falling, resulting in a downturn of 20% or more in several broad market indexes (such as the Dow Jones Industrial Average and the Standard & Poor's 500 index), typically over a period of several months or longer.
+A bear market is defined as a period in which the prices of securities are generally falling, resulting in a downturn of 20% or more in several broad market indexes (such as the Dow and the S&P 500), typically over a period of several months or longer.

 Bear markets, just like bull markets, are inevitable.
 Fortunately, on a historical basis, bear markets are typically shorter in duration than bull markets.
 Even so, a bear market could maul your retirement savings.
-The most recent bear market, which lasted 17 months from October 2007 to March 2009, was the worst bear market since the Great Depression.2
+The most recent bear market, which lasted 17 months from October 2007 to March 2009, was the worst bear market since the Great Depression.